blukatdevelopment/UnchainedWorldsOld/development.md

 Double-check for typos, formatting issues, or references to outdates rules.
 Identity fections where rephrasing or images could help better explain ideas.

-### Finish porting spells: runesmith
-Fill out missing spells.
-Do not use copy/paste, do not use exact wording.
-Cut out clarifications where possible.

 ### [DONE]Finish porting spells: priest
 Fill out missing spells.
 Do not use copy/paste, do not use exact wording.
 Cut out clarifications where possible.